Sarasota County sunk deep with sewage fines

 Other sewer utilities in Sarasota County — the cities of North Port and Venice and the Englewood Water District — experience periodic sewer spills, basically from line breaks and power outages at its sewer lift stations, but not to the extent nor the frequency the county utility faces.

-"The 5,000 gallon spill on (June 7) has been our largest incident.
-And again, of that spill, 4,700 (gallons of sewage) was recovered," North Port spokesperson Colleen Hibbitts said.
-That spill resulted from a hairline break in a sewer line along Toledo Blade.
-A second hairline break in the sewer line increased the total to 6,200 gallons.

-"We recovered 5,800 gallons utilizing our VacCon truck, and treated the area in compliance with DEP and health department guidelines with lime to further disinfect and neutralize the spill," Hibbitts said.
-Neither of those spills polluted any surface water source.

-Whether it's a three-gallon, 30 gallon or 3,000 gallon sewage spill, Venice utilities director Javier Vargas said, the city notifies the FDEP immediately.
+Whether it’s a 3-gallon, 30 gallon or 3,000 gallon sewage spill, Venice Utilities Director Javier Vargas said, the city notifies the FDEP immediately.
 The city experienced a small spill of 300 gallons recently at Capri Isles.

 As the Sun reported in July, a private contractor for a new subdivision called Aria, west of The Milano subdivision in Venice, broke a 16-inch force main sewage pipeline adjacent to Jacaranda Boulevard, between Border Road and Laurel Road, resulting in 448,800-gallon raw sewage spill.